jwodder/doapi/api.md

 - Descriptions for accounts are missing.
 - The curl examples include an "available" field in droplet objects that is not documented and doesn't seem to actually exist.
+- The curl (and Ruby and Go) example for "List all Droplet Neighbors" shows the API returning an array of objects instead of just an object.
+- The "neighbor" requests are underdocumented.
+- The example response for "List Neighbors for a Droplet" is wrong.
+The actual object returned is as follows:
+    - a "droplet" field containing the droplet object whose neighbors were requested
+    - ???
+- The path for getting a droplet's neighbors should be written as `/v2/droplets/$DROPLET_ID\neighbors` (also, note lack of colon).

 # Unanswered questions about the API